xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (keith)  Add windows check for newer version 2018.13 May 12, 2018
+   -- enh (keith)  Add select/copy/paste all effects on a model -- enh (keith)  Add windows check for newer version -- enh (keith)  Add search to sequences/lyrics download -- enh (keith)  Add CSV format to Glediator effect.
+Each line is a frame, each column is a channel.
+   -- bug (keith)  Fix image model does not work in a group correctly -- enh (keith)  Add ability to syncronise shape effects -- bug (keith)  Add fixes to keep available render buffers correct 2018.13 May 12, 2018
    -- bug (scott)  Fix an issue with xml/fseq saving -- bug (keith)  Fix music download doesnt show artist tag